rangle/ngCourse2/migrate/ng-metadata/components-and-services.md

 ## Services

 Services use `@Injectable` from ng-metadata.
 This decorator is written preceding a TypeScript class.
-Angular 1 services can be added by using the `@Inject` decorator in the service constructor.
+AngularJS services can be added by using the `@Inject` decorator in the service constructor.

 ```javascript
 import { Injectable, Inject } from 'ng-metadata/core';